-Nintendo Switch OLED vs Nintendo Switch: What's different?
+Nintendo Switch OLED model vs Nintendo Switch: What's the difference?

 - Nintendo Switch (OLED model): 64GB on-board storage, microSD card slot for expansion

 The Nintendo Switch (OLED model) comes with double the storage capacity, which means you will be able to install twice as many games.
 However, 64GB is still relatively meagre, so you will want to buy a microSD card separately anyway - so factor in that cost.

-We've always considered it a mandatory requirement for the standard Switch, certainly.
+We've always considered it a mandatory requirement for the standard Switch.

 Dock

 Both consoles come with a charging dock that also carries TV connectivity.
-They each sport two USB 2.1 ports and a HDMI output.
+They each sport two USB 2.1 ports to their side and an HDMI output.

-The big difference between the standard and "OLED" docks is that the latter now comes with wired internet connectivity too - in the form of a LAN port.
+The big difference between the standard and OLED docks is that the latter now comes with wired internet connectivity too - in the form of a LAN port.
+This is instead of the hidden USB socket on the rear of the old Switch.
 You can only connect the standard Switch via Wi-Fi.

 When docked, both consoles output 1080p60 and up to 5.1 PCM audio.

-Note: the dock for the Switch OLED will be available to be purchased separately and is compatible with the older Switch.
+It's also worth noting that the dock for the Switch OLED is also available to purchase separately and is compatible with the older Switch.

 Conclusion

-As exciting as a new Switch console sounds, there are relatively few significant improvements.
-Therefore, unless you are really after a much-improved display for handheld gaming, it's probably not worth an upgrade for existing owners.
+As exciting as a new Switch console might sound, there are relatively few significant improvements.
+Therefore, unless you are really after a much-improved display for handheld gaming, or haven't purchased a Switch before, we don't think it's worth the upgrade for existing Switch owners.

-If you don't already own a Switch though, the OLED model is undoubtedly the best you can get (at least, when it's available in October).
-You will have to stretch your budget though, as it's £30 more expensive than the standard version.
+If you don't already own a Switch though, the OLED model is undoubtedly the best you can get.
+You will have to stretch your budget as it's £50 more expensive than the standard version, but we do think it's worth it - that screen really is that good.

+However, if you don't have the extra cash, the original Switch is still an awesome machine.